shenniger/dolorem/README.md

-This project turns the idea of compile-time function execution as a metaprogramming mechanism up to eleven.

 ## Overview
 The idea is to have a programming language with macros are so powerful, they can even call directly into the code generator.

-Combine that with the macro-friendly S-expression syntax and you end up with a truly programmable programming language, just like the old Lisps.
-Unlike the old Lisps, though, Dolorem is statically typed and uses LLVM to compile everything to fast machine code.

 ## Example
 ```